Place 3D Bodies to represent the mounted physical component.

 Orienting a Generic Model in the Properties Panel

 An excellent approach to orienting a model is to use the 3D Body mode of the Properties panel.
 Because the values can be edited from the keyboard, it is easy to quickly test various X, Y or Z values and change the orientation as you observe the model in 3D.
-The video below demonstrates this, including the use of the keyboard to:
+The keyboard can be used to:

 Ctrl+F - to Flip the view over.